Downloads

 Verify your download

-Compare the SHA-256 hash of any Linux agent package against the signed checksum file below before installing.
+Compare the SHA-256 hash of any download against the signed checksum file below before installing.
 On Linux, run sha256sum -c SHA256SUMS in the directory where you downloaded the file.
+On Windows, Get-FileHash <file> -Algorithm SHA256 in PowerShell, then compare to the matching row.

 Loading checksums…